The Fraser Institute is Deliberately Misleading Canadians About the Way Our Country Works. Voters Deserve Better.

 The Harper Conservatives shrank the Federal Government to its smallest size as a share of GDP since the Depression.
 As a percentage of GDP, Military spending under Harper half what it was when Pierre Trudeau was Prime Minister in the 1970s.

-This is colossally misleading - which the statement half-concedes, by admitting that when you actually compare apples to apples in jobs (not comparing a fast-food worker to a brain surgeon) the difference is not 31.3% as first claimed, but 8.5%.
+This is colossally misleading.
+The Fraser Institute is lumping together all private sector jobs in one pot and all public sector jobs in another, which the statement half-concedes.
+They admit that when you compare apples to apples instead of comparing fast-food worker inceoms to a brain surgeon’s, the difference is not 31.3% as first claimed, but 8.5%.

-One of the things that most people fail to recognize in the fundamental nature of government is that all three levels of government are involved in decisions that can affect whether people in their community get hurt or nor, or live or die.
-Health care, emergency services, police, health and safety and workplace regulations.
+Most people fail to realize that, at all times, all three levels of government are involved in decisions that can affect whether people in their community get hurt or die,or not.
+Health care, emergency services, police, health and safety and workplace regulations, public health measures.

 That’s why the “business of government” is fundamentally different from most private businesses.
 When businesses fail, the harm is usually more contained.
 The reasons governments need to be robust is that when they fail, they fail the public - not just customers, or owners.